cordejs/corde/README.md

 **Node.js 14.0 or newer is required**

 Starting to create tests with Corde is simple.
 First, install it locally with npm `npm i -D corde` or yarn `yarn add -D corde`.
-You can also install it globally: `npm i -g corde` or `yarn global add corde`.

 After installed, add the file `corde.config.json` in the root of your application with the following structure: